icsnju/visualinux/docs/archives/artifact-evaluation.md

 ## Development

-Please check `docs/` for more details about ViewCL/ViewQL programming and ViewQL prompting.
+Please check `docs/` for more details about ViewCL programming and ViewQL prompting.